 The strategies of Jews and Protestants for coping with Catholic assaults, in terms of achieving relative stability and translating declaratory tolerance into practice, do not just shed light on the mechanisms of reconciliation, but also on the inherent limitations of contemporary tolerance.
 They demonstrate how the Reformation aroused the spirit of persecution, with prejudice and persecutory impulses emerging also among minorities.
 No collaboration was forged between the Jews and the Protestants following friction with the same Catholic assailant.
 The Jews may have played a minor role in the pragmatic Protestant demand for religious pluralism and tolerance towards Protestant denominations, while the Jews were in turn affected both by the spread of the Reformation and by the Protestant polemic against the transubstantiation doctrine.
 Overall, however, religious and hierarchical lines were not crossed, and no interreligious alliance of minorities was formed against the Catholic majority.
 There were ties between Jews and Protestants, just as there were many different constellations, inclusive and exclusive, between the majority and specific minorities.
 These were most likely derived, however, from day-to-day needs and the capacity of different parties to utilize existing mechanisms for their purposes.

-In post-Reformation Cracow and Commonwealth, despite the given heterogeneity of population, it was too early for the religious freedom or tolerance as we understand it today to develop.
-Yet, it was not too early for a multi-religious coexistence in which there was simultaneously prejudice and tolerance.
-Beyond them, and at the heart of this coexistence there was not the lack of state persecution, but both life in a shared, ethnically heterogenic economic and administrative environment as well as reconciliation mechanisms supporting the endurance of status-quo.
-Combined by a common desire for harmony and pursue of profit, supported by different types of fences and arrangements, these were the everyday life and prerequisites for post-conflict solutions that helped to moderate the innate religious intolerance, exacerbated practical toleration and reestablished the coexistence.
-They helped to avoid religious wars and made the shift from “a haven for heretics” to “bulwark of Catholicism” bloodless.
-They helped to preserve the status-quo even after violent pogroms had shaken the complex reality of “paradise for Jews.”
+In post-Reformation Cracow and across the Commonwealth, despite the heterogeneity of the population, it was too early for religious freedom and tolerance to develop as we understand them today.
+And yet it was not too early for interfaith coexistence in which prejudice and tolerance existed side by side.
+Beyond them, and at the heart of this coexistence, there was not just the lack of state persecution, but a shared, ethnically heterogenous economic and administrative environment, along with different reconciliation mechanisms supporting the maintenance of the status-quo.
+Driven by the common desire for harmony and economic prosperity, and backed by different types of checks and arrangements, the force of day-to-day normalcy shaped post-conflict solutions and helped moderate innate religious intolerance, enable the practicalities of toleration, and reestablish coexistence.
+Most significantly, these mechanisms helped avoid religious warfare and bring about a bloodless transition from “a haven for heretics” to the “bulwark of Catholicism,” enabling the continuation of the status-quo even after violent pogroms had shaken the image of a “paradise for Jews” to the core.